AkiraMorilas/finger-to-skin/README.md

 Takes skin elements, and arranges them per-finger in an osumania skin.
 The supported keycounts are all sensible *keyboard* keycounts, so
 - 1K to 10K
-- 13K in 3K7K3K arrangement(which cannot have keybinds changed, but can actually be mapped wit notepad editing)
+- 13K in 3K7K3K arrangement(which cannot have keybinds changed, but can actually be mapped with notepad editing)
 - 17K in 4K9K4K arrangement(same as above)
 - 18K in 4K10K4K arrangement

-This script doesn't generate anything for controller keycounts like 10K2S, mainly because I don't play controller games like BMS anymore, but also because scratching support is buggy in stable and non-existent in lazer(which is what I play).
+This script doesn't generate anything for controller-oriented keycounts like 12K(10K2S), mainly because I don't play controller games like BMS anymore, but also because scratching support is buggy in stable and non-existent in lazer(which I use).

 # TODO:
 - soundsphere support